surmwill/recycler_unity/README.md

 public void InsertAtIndex(int index, TEntryData entryData, FixEntries fixEntries)
 ```

-Inserts <u>an</u> entry at the given index.
+Inserts an entry at the given index.
 Existing entries' indices will be shifted - equivalent behaviour to inserting into a list.

+<ins>Parameters</ins>
 - `index:` the index to insert the entry at
 - `entryData:` the data representing the entry
 - `fixEntries:` if we are inserting into the visible window of entries, then we'll need to make some room by pushing some existing entries aside.
 This defines how and what entries will get moved.